 A microchip is a permanent method of electronic identification.
 The chip itself is very small – about the size of a grain of rice – and is implanted subcutaneously (just under the skin) between the shoulder blades at the back of your pet’s neck.
 Each chip has a unique number that is detected using a microchip scanner.
 The microchip number is recorded on a microchip database registry with details about the animal and owner.
 Pet owners need to ensure their contact details are recorded on the database against their pet’s microchip number.
 Should your pet wander or become lost, vets, animal shelters and local councils can scan your pet for a microchip and contact you via the database.

-It is very important to keep your contact details up to date on the database so that if your address or phone number changes, you will still be contactable in the event of your pet becoming lost/straying.
+It is very important to keep your contact details up to date on the database.
+This way you will still be contactable in the event of your pet becoming lost/straying.

 If a pet is transferred to a new owner, the new owner must ensure their contact details are recorded on the database.